KimRass/warehouse/Data Science/Machine Learning/README.md

 # Real Data & Test Data

+# Categories of Variables
+- Continuous
+- Categorical

 # Metadata
 - Source: https://en.wikipedia.org/wiki/Metadata
 - Metadata is "data that provides information about other data", but not the content of the data, such as the text of a message or the image itself.